 Buying a European Caravan?
 Look out for the following issues

-Are you considering buying a caravan or just checking the condition of your vehicle?
+Are you considering buying a caravan or inspecting your vehicle?

-Even our well-maintained roads can be uneven, which may impact the axle.
-When inspecting the axle, ensure that the lever arm is facing downward and that there is sufficient space for it to move up and down.
+Most problems start with poorly maintained suspension and axles.
+First, check the suspension, including trailing arms; ensure the lever arm faces downward and that there is sufficient space for it to move up and down.
 Refer to the image below for guidance.
-Additionally, check the gap between the top of the tyre and the mudguard.
+Additionally, check the gap between the tyre top and the mudguard.

 The lever arm is supported at a 25-degree angle by rubber inserts inside the axle tube.
 Over time, these rubber inserts become increasingly compressed, causing the lever arms to lose their downward angle and resulting in a rigid suspension.
 As a result, road vibrations can damage the structure, leading to cracks in the body and allowing moisture to penetrate the interior.